Fancy France for your summer holidays? Here’s some of the best breaks to book

 Plans are already underway for major birthday celebrations, with this year’s Caen Millennium serving as a prelude.
 Along with showcasing what’s on offer in the city, events will look at the broader impact of Normans on Ireland, Sicily and southern Italy, and the Channel Islands.

-This summer is also the last opportunity to see the Bayeux Tapestry before the museum housing the 70metre-long tapestry of conquests in 1066 closes for a refurbishment to be unveiled in 2027.
+This summer is also the last opportunity to see the Bayeux Tapestry before the museum housing the 70m-long tapestry of conquests in 1066 closes for a refurbishment to be unveiled in 2027.

 How: Brittany Ferries offers crossing from Portsmouth £69 one way for a foot passenger.
 Visit brittany-ferries.co.uk.